How to Succeed as a Georgetown Premed

 What began as Georgetown College has turned into an enormous campus that is home to eleven undergraduate and graduate schools, including the College of Arts and Sciences, which was founded in 1789 as the first Catholic institute of higher learning in the United States.
 Today, the school continues to operate as an exceptional academy as it prepares students year after year for exploring bigger things.

-According to US News, Georgetown University is currently ranked #22 among National Universities.
+According to US News, Georgetown University is currently ranked #24 among National Universities.
 Whether you wish to pursue med school at Georgetown University’s own School of Medicine or at another institution, there’s no doubt that the foundation laid by Georgetown is one that will prepare you for what’s to come.
 While Georgetown’s School of Medicine names five things it evaluates for applicants (essays, experiences, MCAT scores, science GPAs, and letters of recommendation), it stands to reason that such a top university would know how to equip its students with the skills they need in at least those specific areas.
-In this guide, then, we’ll introduce you to what it means to study premed at Georgetown—including a sample schedule that outlines how you might balance the premed requirements—the extracurricular requirements and how you can meet them, and how to get into medical school as a Georgetown alumnus.
+In this guide, then, we’ll introduce you to what it means to study premed at Georgetown—including a sample schedule that outlines how you might balance the premed requirements and extracurricular requirements as well as how you can meet them, and how to get into medical school as a Georgetown alumnus.

 ----